sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 Further Reading: [https://oauth.net/2/grant-types/refresh-token/](https://oauth.net/2/grant-types/refresh-token/)

-This grant type is used by clients in order to exchange a refresh token for a new `access_token` once the existing `access_token` has expired.
-This allows clients to continue to have a valid `access_token` without the need for the user to login as frequently.
+Clients use this grant type to exchange a refresh token for a new `access_token` once the existing `access_token` has expired.
+This allows clients to continue to have a valid `access_token` without requiring the user to log in as frequently.

 The OAuth 2.0 client you are using must have `REFRESH_TOKEN` as one of its grant types, and is typically used in conjunction with another grant type, like `CLIENT_CREDENTIALS` or `AUTHORIZATION_CODE`: